harvard-dce/paella-rtmp-harness-generator/README.md

 rtmp-harness-paella
 ===================

 Lets you run an rtmp stream in any version of Paella.
-A straightforward way to check on RTMP playing.
+A straightforward way to check on RTMP playback.

 Installation
 ------------